xx0220/CRISPR_HNN/README.md

-# CRISPR-HNN
+# CRISPR_HNN
-Prediction of CRISPR/Cas9 sgRNA Activity Based on a Hybrid Neural Network
+Prediction of CRISPR-Cas9 On-Target Activity Based on a Hybrid Neural Network

 Below is the layout of the whole model.
 # Environment